AIDASoft/podio/doc/design.md

 The internal objects give access to the object data, i.e. the POD, and the references to other objects.
 These objects inherit from `podio::ObjBase`, which takes care of object identification (`podio::ObjectID`), and object-ownership.
 The `ObjectID` consists of the index of the object and an ID of the collection it belongs to.
 If the object does not belong to a collection yet, the data object owns the POD containing the real data, otherwise the POD is owned by the respective collection.
 For details about the inter-object references and their handling within the data objects please see below.

 ### The POD Layer
 The plain-old-data (POD) contain just the data declared in the `Members` section of the datamodel definition.
-Ownership and lifetime of the PODs is managed by the other parts of the infrastructure, namely the data objects and the data collections
+Ownership and lifetime of the PODs is managed by the other parts of the infrastructure, namely the data objects and the data collections.

 ### The Collections